kavtaradze1/EasyInstaller/README.md

 # EasyInstaller

-EasyInstaller Is <strong>Small And Open Source</strong> Application That Downloads All Popular Softwares/System Libraries And Important Stuff With Few Clicks!
+EasyInstaller Is <strong>Small And Open Source</strong> Application That Downloads All Popular Softwares/System Libraries And Important Stuff With <b>Few Clicks</b>!

 Yes, You Heard It!